brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-07-i-don-t-care-public-license-idcpl.md

 # Explanation

-The idea behind those is mostly being as short as possible and not including any F words.
+The idea behind those^ is being as short as possible and not including any F words.

 ### 'Don't mention me'